viquta/MrGrammar/docs/03-api-reference.md

 ### POST `/api/classrooms/`

 Create a new classroom.
-The authenticated user is automatically added as a `TEACHER` member.
+The authenticated user is automatically added as a `teacher` member.

 **Permissions**: `IsAuthenticated`